 The spinal cord in the thoracic region has a round to oval cross section, expanding normally at the conus, the tip of which is usually at L1 or L2.
 The appearances of the thoracic and lumbar spines on MRI are dependent on age as changes in the marrow of the vertebral bodies occur in adulthood.
 Similarly, the proportion of nuclear material with the disk reduces with maturity.

-On T1-weighted MRI, the cerebrospinal fluid is of low signal ...
+On T1-weighted MRI, the cerebrospinal fluid is of low signal intensity in contrast ...